Flakky/ue-blueprints-styleguide/README.md

 ![Blueprints parameters Wrong](/img/Functions_Params_Wrong.png)
 ![Blueprints parameters Ok](/img/Functions_Params_OK.png)

-Use "L_" for a local variables, so you always know, if it is a function or blueprint variable.
+Use "L_" for a local variables, so you always know, if it is a function or a blueprint variable.

 ## Pure vs Impure